Luke Bayer: Early life

 Bayer was born and raised in North Yorkshire, England and attended South Craven School from the age of 11 until he was 18.
-At the age of 14, Bayer successfully auditioned for The X Factor making it through to Dannii Minogue's judges houses as one of the final six boys.
+At the age of 14, Bayer successfully auditioned for The X Factor making it through to Dannii Minogue's judges houses as one of the final six boys where he was eliminated at that stage.
 In 2012 Bayer started training at Mountview Academy of Theatre Arts in London, graduating 2015.

 Career

 In 2005, Bayer successfully auditioned for the Les Misérables 20th Anniversary Concert at the Sondheim Theatre, London, in which he performed with 34 other young people who had all appeared in the recently released Schools Edition version of the show.

 Upon completing his training at Mountview Academy of Theatre Arts, Bayer toured China with The 12 Tenors.

 For his role as Alternate Jamie in the Original West End Cast of Everybody's Talking About Jamie, he won a BroadwayWorld Award for Best Understudy/Alternate in a Show.
 During his time with the show, Bayer performed as Jamie at Children In Need and West End Live.

 Luke played Woof in a Concert Production of Hair, directed by Arlene Phillips, in RENT at the Hope Mill Theatre, playing the role of Mark, and in Millennials at The Other Palace in the summer of 2022.
 He then did a one-man musical, Diva: Live from Hell! which opened to rave reviews, with The Guardian deeming it 'unmissable'.
-He also won the Off West End Award for Best Leading Actor in a Musical for his performance, with the show being nominated for a WhatsOnStage Award.
+He also received the 2023 Offie for Best Leading Actor in a Musical, with the show being nominated for a WhatsOnStage Award.